 FALLS ARE THE LEADING CAUSE OF DEATH IN CONSTRUCTION.
-In 2013, there were 291 fatal falls to a lower level out of 828 total fatalities in construction.
+In 2015, there were 350 fatal falls to a lower level out of 937 construction fatalities (BLS data).
 These deaths are preventable.

 Falls can be prevented and lives can be saved through three simple steps:

 This website is part of OSHA's nationwide outreach campaign to raise awareness among workers and employers about the hazards of falls from ladders, scaffolds and roofs.
 The educational resources page gives workers and employers information about falls and how to prevent them.
 There are also training tools for employers to use and posters to display at their worksites.
 Many of the new resources target vulnerable workers with limited English proficiency.

 We invite you to join in this effort by helping to reach workers and employers in your community with the resources you find on this site.
 OSHA will continue to add information and tools to this page throughout the year.

 OSHA has partnered with the National Institute for Occupational Safety and Health and National Occupational Research Agenda (NORA) - Construction Sector on this nationwide outreach campaign to raise awareness among workers and employers about common fall hazards in construction, and how falls from ladders, scaffolds and roofs can be prevented and lives can be saved.
 Here's how:

 PLAN ahead to get the job done safely

 When working from heights, such as ladders, scaffolds, and roofs, employers must plan projects to ensure that the job is done safely.
 Begin by deciding how the job will be done, what tasks will be involved, and what safety equipment may be needed to complete each task.